franciscoL0pez/AerolineasRusticas/Readme.md

+🛫 Flight Data Management System
-Flight data management system in airports, through the design and implementation of a distributed database (similar to Cassandra).
-This system provides support to our flight application, which includes a graphical interface to facilitate its manipulation.
-The project was developed as part of the Taller de Programación I course.
-Since the project was developed in a private repository, it is not possible to view the commits. 🦀
+This project is a Flight Data Management System for airports, built through the design and implementation of a distributed database (similar to Cassandra).
+It powers our flight application, which includes a graphical interface to make everything easier to manage. 🖥
+Developed as part of the Taller de Programación I course.
+Note: Since the project was developed in a private repository, the commits are not publicly available. 🔒

-## How to Run Nodes
+## ⚙️ How to Run Nodes

 **Important:** To run the nodes, you must specify the numeric environment variable `DB_KEY` with a length of less than 20 digits; for example, by creating a `.env` file in the root of the project with the following content: